prakriti42/Animated-Overlaying-Login-SignUP-Form/README.md

 # Animated-Overlaying-Login-SignUP-Form
-An animated Login/SignUp page made with HTML , CSS and JavaScript .
+An animated overlaying Login/SignUp popup made with HTML , CSS and JavaScript .